|Le Manoir des Couts||Self Catering||Saturday||4||7||2|

 “Quiet and magical property”, “the most wonderful house”, “unique, lovely house”, “beautifully restored, delicate house”, “the house is lovely and so full of character and the garden is beautiful" are a few of the expressions taken out of the comments left by our visitors.
 Two articles concerning this house can be found in the 18th January 2017 issue of FrenchEntrée Magazine and the January 2006 issue of French Property News Magazine.

-Nestled in a small hamlet, a few steps from the river Dive, within the Natura 2000 wildlife protected zone, this charming 16th century manor house is an ideal base for those who wish to relax and unwind and/or discover the many attractions of the Poitou-Charentes region.
+Nestled in a tiny hamlet, a few steps from the river Dive, within the Natura 2000 wildlife protected zone, this charming 16th century manor house is ideally situated to discover the Green Venice, Poitiers and the Futuroscope (45mns), La Rochelle and the Ile de Ré, Cognac, the many local medieval villages and Romanesque churches and the wonderful nearby Lezay market.

 Should you wish to seek inspiration from the beautiful local surroundings and improve your painting skills, Keith Dunkley, former tutor and trained at the RA Schools, London will be pleased to offer advice and the possibility of painting lessons.
 Please do not hesitate to contact us for more details.